DCAN-Labs/opendatainit-docs/docs/openneuro.md

 ```

 ## Add OpenNeuro as a GitHub Sibling
 Setting up OpenNeuro as a special remote is not necessary, instead you can push changes via git via the command below (replacing [`https://openneuro.org/datasets/ds005450`](https://openneuro.org/datasets/ds005450), which is the location of BOBSRepository on OpenNeuro, with the location of your repository).
+During this stage of development, we contacted the OpenNeuro team directly to create a repository for us first that we then add, but that may not be necessary in the future.
+In addition, there should be support for creating snapshots of sparse datasets from the web UI in the near future.

 ```bash
 $ datalad siblings add --url https://openneuro.org/git/0/ds005450